COMHIS/python-basics/3_basic_concepts_ii/lists.md

           "word": "Kulkiivat"
 ```

-In these structures lists and dictionaries typically alternate, so that it can take a while until you make sense of what's what.
+In these structures lists and dictionari---
+es typically alternate, so that it can take a while until you make sense of what's what.
 After that the analysis is usually quite straightforward.